jiangplus/hyperdoc/README.md

 > hyperdoc create --type=blog

-Edit the blog post in the `_posts` directory with markdown format with name like `_posts/2018-01-01-first-blog.md`
+Edit the blog post in the `_posts` directory in markdown format with name like `_posts/2018-01-01-first-blog.md`

+Commit new files to dat:

+> hyperdoc commit

 Generate index.json for the blog: